 - Don’t give up and restart with a new experience.

-- Be creative, unique, and do something new.
+- Be creative and unique, and do something new.

 Tim Ferriss wrote the four-hour workweek, consistently on the New York Times bestseller list.
 He said he got turned down by over 20 different publishers before he got one.
-Colonel Sanders went knocking on doors for his fried chicken recipe, got turned down a thousand and nine times before someone finally took him up on his recipe.
+Colonel Sanders knocked on doors for his fried chicken recipe and got turned down a thousand and nine times before someone finally took him up on his recipe.
 Imagine that going around a thousand different times.

 These people knew that there were no failures; there were only outcomes.
 That success, we’ve got to push past these blocks.
 We have to persevere and achieve our massive results.